Natural Baby Life logo (480 x 130)

 Here are a few other tips to keep your baby safe while using a changing pad:

-• Sing or talk to your baby while changing her to keep her distracted and less likely to squirm around during the change.
+- Sing or talk to your baby during diaper changes to keep them distracted and less likely to squirm around during the change.

 If at any point, you feel that you cannot keep your baby safely on the changing table, you should stop using it.